ClementineBerger/IS3/docs/_pages/data.md

 Finally, we generate the mixture scenes by randomly combining background sounds and 0 to 5 isolated impulsive events.
 {: .text-justify}

-Here are some statistics about the datasets used in the paper to help see the advantage of the common taxonomy.
+Here are some statistics about the datasets used in the paper that underline the value of using a common taxonomy through SALT.
 {: .text-justify}

 # Impulsive sound events